data-addict-com/data-addict-com.github.io/_posts/2021-08-26-retrieve-datas-from-postgresql-to-google-sheets-with-heroku-for-free.md

 Directly from the [repo](https://github.com/jadynekena/python-server-heroku).

 #### The python server
-Our goal here is to create the controller that receives a SQL statement (such as `SELECT * FROM NAMETABLE`), and gives back the datas as JSON.
+Our goal here is to create the controller that receives a SQL statement (such as `SELECT * FROM NAMETABLE`), and gives back the data as JSON.
 It's actually a REST API controller.
 **Important cautions**:
 - The following method is **not** secure.
 You will write down your postgreSQL database password inside your code, so be sure to host the file in a **private repo** on github.
-- If your datas are sensitive, you should consider implementing some authentication layer before accessing to your Heroku app.
+- If your data are sensitive, you should consider implementing some authentication layer before accessing to your Heroku app.

 Now create a local directory, named `python-server` for example.
 From now on, you will need to create **5 files**. **2 of those 5 files will be auto-generated**, you will read more about it later, just right [here](#certpem-and-keypem)